drizzoai-afk/matriosha/README.md

 matriosha vault verify --deep
 ```

-**Detailed setup**: for step-by-step agent-assisted setup, use the JSON guide linked in the Quickstart section.

 ## Encryption and auditability

-**Security model**: Matriosha is local-first, encrypted by default, and designed so memory integrity can be checked over time.

-### Local cryptography

 - **Passphrase hardening**: Argon2id derives a 256-bit key from your passphrase.
 - **Authenticated encryption**: AES-256-GCM protects vault data and detects tampering during decrypt.